 In this course, my students and I explore how philosophers across diverse intellectual traditions have posed questions about the nature of the self and about the value of self-knowledge.
 The topic of the self serves as our entry point into a variety of domains of philosophic inquiry, including ethics, political theory, epistemology, ontology, and aesthetics.
 Here we address a network of related questions about the self.
 What is the self?
 Is there a stable self that underlies our shifting perceptions, thoughts, emotions, and beliefs?
 What is our nature as human beings?
 Is it even possible to know ourselves?
 If so, how do we arrive at such knowledge?
 And what are the stakes of self-knowledge, or the consequences of ignorance of ourselves?
 How does our knowledge of ourselves affect our actions?
 How do art and artifice form, or distort, our conceptions of ourselves?
 How do different facets of our identity, such as race, gender, and sexual orientation, constitute our self-understanding and our ways of being in the world?

 My students and I raise these questions through our engagement with primary sources in the history of European and South Asian philosophy, as well as with contemporary philosophy of the Black experience.
-Here we read texts by Plato, René Descartes, Princess Elisabeth of Bohemia, David Hume, John Locke, Catharine Trotter Cockburn, the authors of the Buddhist Pāli canon, Jean-Jacques Rousseau, John Berger, Nancy Tuana, W.E.B.
+Readings have included texts by Plato, Aristotle, René Descartes, Princess Elisabeth of Bohemia, David Hume, John Locke, Catharine Trotter Cockburn, the authors of the Upaniṣads, the authors of the Buddhist Pāli canon, Jean-Jacques Rousseau, John Berger, Nancy Tuana, W.E.B.
 Du Bois, James Baldwin, and Audre Lorde.